This post may contain affiliate links. Please read our disclosure policy.

 a bowl of shrimp fried rice next to three carrots and a gold napkin.

-While shrimp fried rice is a complete meal in itself, pairing it with other dishes can elevate your dining experience.
-Consider complementing your bowl of shrimp fried rice with any of these single serving recipes:
+While shrimp fried rice is a complete meal in itself, pairing it with other dishes can elevate your meal:

 Frequently Asked Questions

-Can I use a protein other than shrimp in this fried rice recipe?
+Can I use fresh cooked rice to make this fried rice recipe?

-Can I double this Shrimp Fried Rice recipe?
+Can I double this single serving shrimp fried rice recipe?

 a fork filled with shrimp above a bowl of fried rice.